How Industrial Floor Coatings Can Add Value to Your Business If you run a business,…

 And if you’re using the GripTreat additive, we recommend that you use our Emerald Enzyme cleaner to maintain the surface and keep the concrete pores from getting clogged up with grease and other contaminants.

-Btw, How Much Time Before The Floors Must Be Back In Service?
+How Much Time Until The Floors Must Be Back In Service?

 The GlazeGuard Plus product needs 12 hours to dry.